 Posterior Meniscocapsular Separation | ACL Associated | Hidden Lesion

-- Ramp lesion = posterior meniscocapsular separation at red-red zone
+- Ramp lesion = peripheral posterior horn medial meniscus tear at the meniscocapsular/meniscotibial junction

-- 20-40% of ACL tears have associated ramp lesion
+- Roughly 24-40% of ACL tears have an associated ramp lesion

-- All-inside repair through posteromedial portal is gold standard
+- All-inside or suture-hook repair through a posteromedial portal is the workhorse technique

-- "Ramp lesions increase anterior tibial translation in ACL-deficient knees
+- “Ramp lesions increase anterior tibial translation in the ACL-deficient knee (about 2.6mm, Peltier 2015)

-20-40% of ACL tears have ramp lesions.
-Incidence increases with chronicity (41% if delayed over 6 months) and younger age.
-Always suspect with ACL injury.
+Roughly 24-40% of ACL tears have ramp lesions.
+Prevalence tends to rise with chronicity and is similar in adolescents and adults.
+Always suspect with any ACL injury.

 Ramp lesions increase anterior tibial translation by disrupting the posterior horn-capsule complex.
 This may stress ACL grafts and contribute to failure if unaddressed.